hoopii/Recommender_Systems/README.md

 ![grafik](https://user-images.githubusercontent.com/100354393/205451966-2a04b46f-e4b4-4723-948f-564818cd25d5.png)

 ## Goal
-create movie recommender systems that give users of a yet to come online store relevant content to watch
+Create movie recommender systems that give users of a yet to come online store relevant content to watch
 using a dataset of nearly 10.000 movies and more than 100.000 user ratings

 ## Dataset